-There are a number of benefits to making your research and thesis available via Open Access:
+There are a number of benefits to making your research papers and thesis available via Open Access:

 - Increases citations and exposure of your research

 - Increases chances for further funding opportunities and collaborations

 - Meets the transparency/openness agenda

 If you have completed a research degree at Exeter, or are due to complete one shortly, a copy of your final thesis/dissertation will need to be submitted to the institutional repository (ORE) prior to the award of your degree.

 Please read the E-Theses FAQ and E-Theses Submission Guide carefully for details on the registration and deposit process.

 If you would like to refer to the presentation guidelines for theses/dissertations please read the Presentation of Theses/Dissertations for Degrees in the Faculty of Graduate Research: Statement of Procedures